hammerheim-game/hammerheim-rules/5-warbands.md

 Profile M WS BS S T W I A Ld

 4 4 3 3 3 1 3 1 7
-Weapons/Armour: Guardsmen may be equipped with weapons and armour chosen from the Guardsmen equipment list.
+Weapons/Armor: Guardsmen may be equipped with weapons and armor chosen from the Guardsmen equipment list.

 0-7 Riflemen